module-federation/aegis-host/README.md

 ## Purpose

 Enjoy the benfits of deployment independence without the hassle of a distributed architecture.
-Microservice-style architectures, like any architecture, impose difficult trade-offs.
-Chief among them is the requirement to build a disstributed system to support.
+Microservice-style architectures, like any architecture, impose several trade-off, chief among which, is the decision to support deployment independence using distributed components support deployment independence with a distribute app in order to support deployment.
 While deployment independence is tantamount to agility and velocity, distribution adds significant cost and risk.
 Many projects get into to trouble.
 This barrier to entry is known as the "microservices premium."

-The implicit premise behind the trade-off is expressed by [Fowler](https://martinfowler.com/articles/microservices.html):
+The implicit premise behind this trade-off is expressed by [Fowler](https://martinfowler.com/articles/microservices.html):

 > "One main reason for using services as components (rather than libraries) is that services are independently deployable.
 If you have an application that consists of multiple libraries in a single process, a change to any single component results in having to redeploy the entire application.”
+\
 While there are, and have been, technologies to deploy libraries without redeploying the applications they comprise (consider [OSGi](https://www.osgi.org/)), it seems the benefits of these technologies have not been worth the effort required to implement them.
 At least not until now...

 With the introduction of module federation, it is possible to dynamically import remote libraries, just as if they were installed locally, with only a few, simple configuration steps.
 MicroLib exploits this technology to support a framework for building application components as independently deployable libraries, running in the same process, or what might be loosely called, **microservice libraries**.